SalomePlatform/adao/doc/en/examples.rst

 Finally, it is common to post-process the results, retrieving them after the data assimilation phase in order to analyze, print or show them.
-It requires to use a intermediary Python script file in order to extract these results at the end of the adata assimilation or optimization process.
+It requires to use a intermediary Python script file in order to extract these results at the end of the a data assimilation or optimization process.
 The following example Python script file, named ``Script_UserPostAnalysis.py``, illustrates the fact::

     from Physical_data_and_covariance_matrices import True_state